 Pupils will complete the survey online, so please ensure that the website housing the survey is not blocked by your school computer.
 You might want to add the survey link to your school’s ‘white list’.
-We recommend that you make it available either as a shortcut on the pupils’ desktops or as a link on the school’s Intranet.
+We recommend that you make it available either as a shortcut on the pupils’ desktops (please see document on how to make a shortcut) or as a link on the school’s intranet.
 Please ensure that you test the questionnaire on an account that will be used by the pupils.

-The survey link for the survey will be available on the Surveys page.
+The survey link for the survey is: <to be shared closer to the survey period>

 Stage 3: Passwords

-Each pupil requires an individual password to log into the survey and complete it.
-Please ensure that you have received the individual pupil passwords from the data manager.
-As with the survey website, you should ensure that the email address of the data manager (firstname.lastname@example.org) isn’t blocked by your school computers.
+Ensure that you have received the individual pupil passwords from the data manager.
+As with the survey website, you should ensure that the email address of the data manager isn’t blocked by your school computers.

 Stage 4: Preparing teachers

-Please ensure those administering the survey in Step 6 have read and have print-outs of the necessary information, including the crib sheet.
-Please also bring to their attention a short video that has been co-produced with young people to explain and introduce the survey to pupils.
-Both resources are available on the Documents page.
+Please ensure those administering the survey in Step 7 have read and have print-outs of the necessary information, including the crib sheet (available to download from the website).

 Stage 5: Pupils not taking part